IvanCvitan/my-app/README.md

 4. **Start the Development Server**:

-   To run your React app locally and see the changes in real-time, you can start the development server.
+   To run React app locally and see the changes in real-time, you can start the development server.
 In your project directory, run:

    ```bash
    npm start
    ```

-   This will start the development server, and your app will be available at `http://localhost:3000` in your web browser.
+   This will start the development server, and the app will be available at `http://localhost:3000` in your web browser.
 As you make changes to your code, the development server will automatically reload the app.

 5. **Testing the App**:

    You can test the app by opening a web browser and navigating to `http://localhost:3000`.
 You should see your React app running.
-Any changes you make in your code will be reflected in the browser immediately.

 That's it!